 When I was hiking a section of the AT recently near Crawford Notch in New Hampshire, I came across this bear bag hanging on a tree at the Ethan Pond Shelter.
 I was stunned when I saw it because it’s one of the worst examples of how to hang a bear bag that I’ve ever seen.

-There are several ways to hang a bear bag and I’ll cover those in future posts along with advice about how to assemble the components of an ultralight bear bag system.
-However, regardless of the hanging technique you decide to use, there is one thing you need to understand about bears.
+There are several ways to hang a bear bag.
+But regardless of the hanging technique you decide to use, there is one thing you need to understand about bears.

 BEARS CAN CLIMB TREES.

 Bears climb trees all of the time, particularly when their favorite tree nuts are in season, and will go as far as constructing nests in trees to eat them at leisure.

 The problem with the bear bag in the photo above, is that any bear could climb up the tree and tear it out of the tree by pulling on it since it is hanging to close to the trunk.
 Even worse, lower down on this very tree, there is clear evidence of bear claw marks and a sign tacked to it that the tells campers to cook away from the shelter because of recent bear activity.